coalton-lang/coalton/docs/intro-to-coalton.md

 This package does *not* `:use` the `COMMON-LISP` package, so you must prepend Common Lisp symbols with `cl:` if you need them.

-All Coalton code sits in a toplevel-form called `coalton-toplevel`.
-In this form, you can put definitions.
+There are two primary entry points for Coalton code.
+Definitions and the like sit in a toplevel-form called `coalton-toplevel`.

 Here are some variable definitions.